 Sony A7R III versus Canon 60D

 The Sony Alpha A7R III and the Canon EOS 60D are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and August 2010.
 The A7R III is a mirrorless interchangeable lens camera, while the 60D is a DSLR.
-The cameras are based on a full frame (A7R III) and an APS-C sensor.
+The cameras are based on a full frame (A7R III) and an APS-C (60D) sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Canon provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony A7R III and the Canon 60D is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7R III – represents the basis for the calculations across all the size and weight measures).